rust-lang/book/src/ch03-01-variable-bindings-and-mutability.md

   |>         ^
 ```

-This is our first example of the compiler helping us find an error in our
+This is an example of the compiler helping us find an error in our
 program!
 Compiler errors can be frustrating.
 Keep in mind that they only mean
 your program isn't safely doing what you want it to do yet; they do _not_ mean
 that you're not a good programmer!
 Experienced Rustaceans still get compiler